amitkumar-Github8/Serverless-Resume-Parser/INSTRUCTIONS.md

 - [ ] (Optional) Disable Block Public Access only if necessary
 - [ ] Click **Create bucket**

-> 📦 **Pro Tip:** Use a unique bucket name to avoid conflicts with existing buckets in AWS.
+> Pro Tip: Use a unique bucket name to avoid conflicts with existing buckets in AWS.

 ---

-## 4️⃣ Create a DynamoDB Table
+## 4. Create a DynamoDB Table

 - [ ] Go to **DynamoDB → Create Table**
 - [ ] Table name: `ParsedResumes`